-An “inherently simple crime,” according to Dugan Arnett writing for The Kansas City Star, requiring little or no “equipment or preparations–just a bank, a hand gun or the threat of one, and someone crazy enough to try it.”
-The risk reward quotient he says, makes it a “doomed venture,” citing the less-than-stellar chances getting away with the crime, the stiff federal penalties if caught and prosecuted, and the amount of money actually gained.
-Law enforcement officials think some crooks have read the tea leaves.
-The FBI’s Uniform Crime Report reflects during a 10-year period bank robbery violations are down, reporting 7,556 incidents in 2004 and only 3,961 incidents in 2014, with most bank robbery occurrences solved by law enforcement authorities.
+An “inherently simple crime … [requiring little or no] equipment or preparations, just a bank, a hand gun or the threat of one, and someone crazy enough to try it,” writing for The Kansas City Star DUGAN ARNETT told his readers, “the risk reward quotient … [makes it a] doomed venture,” citing the less-than-stellar chances getting away with the crime, the stiff federal penalties if caught, and the amount of money actually gained.
+And some in law enforcement think today’s band of crooks have read the tea leaves.
+According to the FBI’s Uniform Crime Report during the 10-year period ending 2014, bank robbery violations are down, reporting 7,556 incidents in 2004 and only 3,961 incidents in 2014, with most bank robbery occurrences solved by law enforcement.

-Since being awarded jurisdiction for bank robbery offenses, FBI Special Agents have become experts making threat assessments for local banking institutions, identifying common characteristics used by known bank robber felons and/or helping local jurisdictions identify suspects thought to be robbing banks in neighboring states.
+Since being given jurisdiction for bank robbery FBI Special Agents have become experts making threat assessments for local banking institutions, identifying common characteristics used by known bank robber felons and/or helping local jurisdictions identify suspects thought to be robbing banks.

 Today, unless a bank robbery is classified as being committed by a serial bank robber and/or the bank robbery involves special circumstances like a teller being assaulted, local law enforcement generally handles the prosecution.

 Members can be extremely helpful to anyone seeking information and/or requiring a professional opinion concerning a bank robbery suspect or incident.
 Looking for an expert, visitors need only use the website’s search feature, entering the appropriate skill, as well as the interested geographical area to make contact with an FBI specialist and, thereafter, make contact using the information provided.

 Retired FBI Agents and Analysts, interested in securing a Directory listing and/or a personal email address, need only submit a brief online application to join the website.